Shelter Gifts - A Ruby on Rails Project

 scheduler = Rufus::Scheduler::singleton

-- add a scheduler code block with the code you want scheduled
+add a scheduler code block with the code you want to be scheduled

 The syntax is easy to read and you can schedule code to run periodically or just once at a certain time.